 In addition to the cosmetic makeover and facility upgrades, the four piping holes in the bottom of the lake were plugged in 2013.

 Despite the cold weather and snow in February, 2013, contractors with heavy construction equipment moved dirt and rocks from the colluvium on the lake edges, dumping the material directly into the holes.
-Using local material mimics the natural process of siltation, though there were discussions about sealing the lake bottom asphalt pavement and concrete.
-Paving the bottom would have made Mountain Lake more like a swimming pool, and damaged its reputation as a natura lake.
-Engineering geologists at Radford University project that if the plugs are successful, Moutain Lake coud return to full pool in less than two years.20
+Using local material mimics the natural process of siltation, though there were discussions about sealing the lake bottom with asphalt pavement and concrete.
+Paving the bottom would have made Mountain Lake more like a swimming pool, and damaged its reputation as a natural lake.
+By the end of 2013, the lake size had doubled.
+Engineering geologists at Radford University anticipate that if the plugs are successful, Mountain Lake could return to full pool in less than two years.20

 |Question: Why isn't there a "Mountain Bog" instead of a "Mountain Lake"?
 Why hasn't the lake bottom become filled with organic material over the last 6,000 years as needles, leaves, branches, and soil in the small watershed above Mountain Lake have washed down into the lake?